wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 -   **inexpensive** – relatively low cost to use
 -   **reliability** – the store and forward nature of SMS means it is often seen as a ‘fire and forget service’

-Organisations, particularly Banks, use SMS for the following purposes:
+Organizations, particularly Banks, use SMS for the following purposes:

 -   **to send information to customers**
 -   **to send one-time passcodes to customers**
 -   **to confirm a questionable transaction**

----

 ## General threat protection advice

 ### **1\.
 Know your estate**

-Before you can determine which protections you should put in place, you must first understand exactly where and how your *organisation* uses SMS.
+Before you can determine which protections you should put in place, you must first understand exactly where and how your *organization* uses SMS.
 You should then assess the level of risk associated with these business process.

 For example, simple updates on the progress of a product application are likely to be deemed ‘low risk.’
 Their value to an attacker is unlikely to justify the effort needed to subvert the SMS sending process.
 This situation is unlikely to warrant investment in additional protective controls.

-Conversely, a one-time passcode sent by SMS and used to *authorise* new payments could be deemed 'high risk'.
+Conversely, a one-time passcode sent by SMS and used to *authorize* new payments could be deemed 'high risk'.
 This type of message would be high value to an attacker and therefore justify investment in additional controls.

 #### **Suggested Controls**

-You should create and maintain a formal record of how and where your *organisation* uses SMS.
+You should create and maintain a formal record of how and where your *organization* uses SMS.

 Even if the risks are deemed to be low, this inventory is vital in order to rapidly assess the impacts of new or increased attacks against SMS.

 ### **2\.
 Consider alternatives to SMS**

-There are many ways by which SMS can be compromised and full *defence* against such attacks is not possible.
+There are many ways by which SMS can be compromised and full *defense* against such attacks is not possible.

 #### **Suggested Controls**